We noticed that you are based in the United States - click here to visit our USA website. US

 Walk between vineyards and hilltop towns in Tuscany or follow trails high above the sea on the famous Amalfi Coast.
 The colourful fishing villages of the Cinque Terre are connected by footpaths following cliff edges and olive groves.
 Marvel at the high peaks of the Dolomites as you listen to the calling of marmots in the national parks.
 You can also choose to walk one of the sections along the Via Francigena pilgrimage trail that stretches from the Swiss Alps to Rome.
 Discover the ancient culture and Trulli houses in Puglia or watch a volcanic firework display in Sicily.
 Italy is filled with memorable experiences!

 Macs Adventure has been organizing unforgettable walking experiencing in Italy since 2008.
-With the freedom to create your own itinerary and the knowledge of our team, you can book your walking holiday in Italy with confidence.
 We have carefully selected our favorite walks and accommodations and enjoy strong relationships with our local partners.
 Whatever your interests, we have a walking holiday in Italy for you.

 Discover Italy